fedspendingtransparency/usaspending-api/using_the_api.md

   * `usage` - _Optional_ - The usage of the search.
 Options available are:
     * `recipient` - Matches only entries where the location is used as a recipient location
     * `place_of_performance` - Matches only entries where the location is used as a place of performance
-    * `both` - Matches only entries that serve as both recipient location and place of performance
     * `all` - Matches all locations.
 This is the default behavior

 #### Response